 - Look at someone in the room with whom you do feel understood and make eye contact with him or her.
 Research shows that making eye contact helps decrease anxiety and increase a feeling of being connected and safe.

-Give Yourself the Power to Make It Meaningful.
+3. Give Yourself the Power to Make It Meaningful

 First give yourself the choice as to whether you go to a family event.
 If you're an adult you do get to decide!
 And if you do go, make it clear to yourself your reasons for attending.
 Then decide what you are going to focus on during the gathering that makes it meaningful to you, whether it's helping with the dishes, connecting with family members you do want to spend time with, getting to know the newest members, offering food to others, and when you notice a strong emotion arising, switch your focus to why you're there that's meaningful to you and take action.
 Go hang out in the children's room if it's important to you to connect with the younger generation, or if being of service is important, go help set the table, or if self-care is a priority and you're feeling claustrophobic, excuse yourself and take a walk around the block if that's what you need.

 If there is anything about yourself that is important to communicate to others wait until you are calm to do so.
-You and whomever you want to hear you, will only benefit.
-Our challenge is that anxiety and anger want us to act immediately, but that's only because the underlying feeling triggering anger and anxiety is fear.
+You, and whomever you want to hear you, will only benefit.
+Our challenge is that our feelings of anger and fear want us to act immediately, but that's only because the underlying feeling triggering anger and anxiety is fear.
 Fear's biological purpose is to resolve an eminent (less than a minute) danger NOW.
 The key for successful communication is to see that Uncle Bill's comments are not a eminent danger, even though our anger (and fear) is arising now.
 But actually now is not the right time (this is a time for family to be together and find common ground in a shared meal and activities), and anger/fear is not the right energy to use to resolve the problem of Bill's misunderstanding.
-Acting from our fear only makes our commication worse.
+Acting from our fear only makes our communication worse.
 Our fear triggers others' fear and the communication of important ideas gets lost in an emotional pinball game rather than a respectful exchange of ideas.

-(Watch a video of one woman's journey to decrease her anxiety and create more calm and peace.)
+(Watch a video of one woman's journey to create more calm and peace.)

 The key to successfully navigating our communication this holiday season is to stay aware of our emotions, protect them from being enflamed by others, wait to act on them until you understand them better, and communicate important information only when you're calm and the listener is open to hearing what you have to say.
 The rest of the time, stay focused on the aspects of the holiday gathering that are meaningful to you and ignore the rest!